eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/20-building-your-react-app-with-nx.md

 yarn nx run store:build --configuration=production
 ```

-Alternatively you can run the `nx build` command that is set up for us by Nx
+Alternatively, you can run the `nx build` command that is set up for us by Nx

 ```shell
 yarn nx build store --configuration=production